4 Examples

 40 | 1020 | 2 | 10000 |

-## The first row of the data set contains no relevant data
+## The first row of a WinNonlin data set often contains no relevant

-object which is a dataframe.
-A preliminary step is to modify the original dataset according to the IQnca specification.
+Most of the time a source data set, whether from WinNonlin or other sources, is not yet in the proper format to conduct an analysis.
+A preliminary step is to modify the original data set according to the IQnca specification.
 The names of existing relevant columns need to be mapped to column names given by the specification.
-Furthermore, required columns which are missing from the dataset need to be added manually, provided such information exists.
+Furthermore, required columns which are missing from the data set need to be added manually, provided such information exists.
 Table 3.1 (or calling dataSpec_IQdataNCA()

 ) gives information on the necessary columns to build a minimally functioning example.